vspup/duart/README.md

   DLSTR="DL_DIR = \"/home/volo/xilinx/Petalinux/2020.2/yocto/downloads\""
   SSSTR="SSTATE_DIR = \"/home/volo/xilinx/Petalinux/2020.2/yocto/sstate-cache\""

+**Attention!!!**
+This script use ssh access to GitHub repository.
+So you needed adjasten this.
+Or we can use _create.sh script and do clone repository  after.

 Make the script an executable file and run it to run.
 This script will create:
 - plinux - petalinux project
 - vitis - directory with app progects